Azure/azure-sdk-for-js/documentation/writing_tests.md

 });
 ```

-Instead, this code should be written inside of the test case, as follows:
+Instead, this code should be written in full inside of the test case:

 ```ts
 describe("a set of tests", function() {